A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Implementation Details

 \subsection{Hyperparameters of Predict-and-Search Frameworks}

-For predict-and-search experiments in Section \ref{sec:binary_var_pred}, the search-related hyperparameters fine-tuned for each method and dataset are listed in Table \ref{tab:parameters-PaS} and \ref{tab:parameters-Apollo}.
-Within the PaS framework, enhanced prediction accuracy enables us to confidently fix a greater number of parameters to achieve superior results.
-Conversely, under the Apollo framework, where parameter fixing is required to correct actual prediction outcomes, we employ identical parameters to BGNN.
+For predict-and-search experiments in Section \ref{sec:binary_var_pred} and \ref{advanced_architectures}, the search-related hyperparameters fine-tuned for each method and dataset are listed in Table \ref{tab:parameters-PaS} and \ref{tab:parameters-Apollo}.
+Within the PaS framework, enhanced prediction accuracy enables us to confidently fix more binary variables to achieve superior results.
+Conversely, under the Apollo framework, where variable fixing is required to correct actual prediction outcomes, we employ identical parameters to BGNN.